maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 ![](./static/images/readme/linearerem-1.jpg)

-The propagation of relevance through a LSTM cell is not straight forward as there a multiple components envolved in a single LSTM cell that interact with each other (signals, gates, etc.) to feed the provided input through the system.
+The propagation of relevance through a LSTM cell is not straight-forward as there a multiple components envolved in a single LSTM cell that interact with each other (signals, gates, etc.) to feed the provided input through the system.
 Thus, we cannot simple use the 'linear' backpropagation rule from above.